 The texture files for models in LEGO Racers can be found in GAMEDATA\COMMON and MENUDATA\PARTDB.
 While both use the same file, the former is for textures seen while actually racing, while the latter is for textures that you see in the menu section of the game.

-To mod a texture, you first need to download , ripped from the PC game.
+To mod a texture, you first need to download these template texture files, ripped from the PC game.
 Inside you will find a collection of files including heads, headgear, bodies, and legs.
 These are the templates you will use to create new textures.

 The textures are named using a simple system.
 Files containing 'CHST' refer to the torso, files containing 'DFLT' are the face, 'LEG(S)' are the leg of the model and 'HELMET', 'HAIR' and 'HAT' are obviously those pieces of headgear.
 In addition, files containing 'MAT' are for in-game AI opponent textures.
 None of these can currently be viewed, which is why you downloaded the template skins.
 I've given a small explanation of them below.